thom1461/deployment-document-template/README.md

 ![Information Architecture]()

-- Information Architecture to lay out the structure of SkillsGuild.
+- Information Architecture to lay out the structure of Project Name.

 <!-- Paper Prototyep -->